Learn Your Foot Arch Type With The Wet Test

 Take a look at the outsoles of an old pair of running shoes.
 If you notice a lot of wear along the inside of the sole’s outside edge, it’s pretty likely your foot is rolling inward heavily as you walk or run.

 Ask a partner to help you test for possible pronation.
 Stand on a flat surface and ask your friend to see if he or she can slide one finger beneath the arch of your foot.
 If not, it’s likely you have flat feet and are pronating when you walk!

 Which Shoes Should I Wear for My Arch Type?

 Keep your arches in great shape with shoes that have firm, thick soles, good cushioning, and keep your heel stabilized (your heel should sit snugly in the back of your shoe).

 If you have flat feet, it’s extra important to buy shoes that keep your foot from rolling inward, or pronating excessively.
 Look for shoes with a thick, cushioned sole and lacing that allows you to restrict movement in the shoe.
 Add support for the flattened plantar fascia with Heel Seats

 Shoes with cushioning are extra important if you have high arches.
 The shoes you’re looking for are typically heavier on cushioning and less rigid.
 Slip in high arch supports to add targeted cushioning and acupressure to help your feet absorb impact properly.

 Flat feet or high arches don’t have to be a problem.

 High or flat arches are nothing to be ashamed of.
 Everyone’s feet are different!
 Taking ownership of your foot type by properly supporting it with the right shoes and orthotics is the ticket to avoiding plantar fasciitis and enjoying pain-free activity.
-HTP Heel Seats give your arches the support and cushioning they need–no matter their height!
+Heel Seats give your arches the support and cushioning they need–no matter their height!
 Whether you have high arches, normal arches, or flat feet, there’s an arch support insert just for you.